luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 [^aether]: Another falsified theory was the _"Aether Theory."_ Aether was believed to be a medium that filled space and enabled the propagation of light.
 The famous Michelson-Morley experiment in 1887 failed to detect aether, leading to the eventual acceptance of Einstein's theory of relativity, which does not require the existence of aether.

 [^believe]: I write "believe" in quotes because I find the usage of the term "believe" to be over-simplifying when it comes to how one should engage with complex scientific theories like the theory of anthropogenic climate change.
-In other words, to simply have to pick between _"Do you or do you not believe in global warming?"_ is a disastrous way of getting any clarity on the causes of global warming.
+In other words, to simply have to pick between _"Do you or do you not believe in global warming?"_ is an unproductive way of getting any clarity on the causes of global warming.
 A better way might be to ask someone _"What evidence is there for anthropogenic climate change and have you taken a close look at it?"_.
 (PS: This blog post is not about the climate change issue.)

 [^books]: Several books can be (and probably have been) written on the perverse incentives in academia, in scientific peer-review, science funding, etc.